 IHAN PILOT PROJECTS

 The projects will help build a fair data economy.
-They are based on real business and will create new services by using individuals’ personal data with their permission.
+They are based on real business and will create new services and solutions by using individuals’ personal data with their permission.

 A Consortium of Finnish organisations seeks for a shared way to proactively inform citizens on AI use

 GRAMMY-winning musician Imogen Heap and Sitra are revolutionising the music industry– a new digital passport restores artists’ rights to their data

 We implemented the call for funding applications as part of Sitra’s IHAN® – Human-Driven Data Economy focus area, which will run until 2021.
 Some projects started in 2018 and the rest will start in spring 2019.
 All projects will be finished in 2021.

 Projects in progress